 General Requirement-Each state's annual program report should: (1) document activities conducted during the grant award in the previous year; and (2) provide specific information to demonstrate compliance with the requirements for these funds.
-The deadline for the annual program report is approximately 120 days after the end of the FY grant period-January 30, 2021.
+The deadline for the annual program report is approximately 120 days after the end of the FY grant period-January 30, 2022.
 The Children's Bureau strongly encourages states to submit their annual program report before January 30th.
-However, because January 30, 2021 falls on a Saturday, the Children's Bureau will accept submissions received on Monday, February 1, 2021 as timely for this year only.
+However, because January 30, 2022 falls on a Sunday, the Children's Bureau will accept submissions received on Monday, January 31, 2022 as timely for this year only.

-Performance Measures-Section 206 of the Act provides that any State receiving a grant under the CBCAP program shall, through reports provided to the Secretary, do the following:
+Performance Measures-States receiving a grant under the CBCAP program shall, through reports provided to the Secretary, do the following: